PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Long Distance Transport

-• Stop every 2 hours to check straps
+• Stop every two hours to check strap tension

-• Rotate kayak 180° halfway (reduces constant pressure points)
+• Rotate the kayak 180 degrees halfway to change pressure points

 Fishing Kayak Challenges